In this guide, we want to teach you How To Upgrade MariaDB on Centos 7.

 Now follow the steps below to complete this guide.

-Upgrading MariaDB on Centos 7
+Step 1 – Check Current MariaDB Version on Centos 7

-First, you must check the current MariaDB version and Centos version using the below commands:
+The first step is to check the current MariaDB version and Centos version using the below commands:

 # mysql -V

-Output mysql Ver 15.1 Distrib 5.5.68-MariaDB, for Linux (x86_64) using readline 5.1
+mysql Ver 15.1 Distrib 5.5.68-MariaDB, for Linux (x86_64) using readline 5.1

 cat /etc/centos-release